aditikagalkar/WeatherApp/README.md

+# Weather App
-# Simple Weather App using HTML, CSS, and Javascript, finds current weather for a zip code using Open Weather API.
+Simple Weather App using HTML, CSS, and Javascript, finds current weather for a zip code using Open Weather API.